 Recognition of same-sex marriage and registered partnerships outside the Netherlands

 Marriage between a man and a woman is accepted all over the world.
 However, same-sex marriage and registered partnership are not universally accepted.
 This can result in legal problems in the event of a longer stay abroad or emigration, for example where rights of inheritance are concerned.

 Living abroad and marrying in the Netherlands

-If you are a Dutch national living abroad and wish to marry or enter into a registered partnership in the Netherlands you will need to register your marriage or partnership at the municipality of The Hague’s Foreign Documents Department (in Dutch).
+If you are a Dutch national living abroad and wish to marry or enter into a registered partnership in the Netherlands you will need to register your marriage or partnership at the municipality of The Hague’s Foreign Documents Department.
 This department will then draw up your marriage certificate or certificate of registered partnership.